ankane/dbx/README.md

 devtools::install_github("ankane/dbx")
 ```

 When times are retrieved, they are converted to your local time zone.
-The exceptions are RSQLite and RMySQL, where date and time columns are returned as character vectors in UTC. *For this reason, we recommend installing RMariaDB instead for MySQL.*
+The exception is SQLite, where date and time columns are returned as character vectors in UTC.

-You can manually typecast date columns with:
+For SQLite, you can manually typecast date columns with:

 ```r
 records$created_on <- as.Date(records$created_on)